Welcome to Gothic: the Lion Age

 There is no limit on the amount of Flaws that you are allowed to take, and we recommend that you take a decent amount, perhaps 30 points – maybe more, maybe less.
 Flaws, often times unfinished business from your past (such as enemies, debts, or duties to others), as well as role-play constraints (such as a harsh temper, a strict code of behavior, or even madness or permanent injury) will be used by Staff as we create your personal narrative that you will play through each game, so the more you take, the more Staff will have to work with in order to tell your story.
 This rewards you by making your character more powerful by having “lived more” before entering play, picking up lessons as well as burdens as they move through their life, but the it also ensures that your past will catch up with you in game, to dramatic effect.

-The next step in Character Creation involves deciding if your character is affiliated with any in-setting organizations, such as the Church of Benalus, The magician’s guilds, a noble house or knight order, or a professional guild.
+The next step in Character Creation involves deciding if your character is affiliated with any in-setting organizations, such as the Church of Mankind, The magician’s guilds, a noble house or knight order.
 Each of these organizations have internal ranks (which are measured 1-5) which approximate your character’s status within that organization, access to new powers or abilities, as well as your level of internal responsibility.
-It’s not required for a character to join one of these organizations, and most characters do not, experiencing the game primarily through their Skills rather than the rituals of Priests, the spells of Magicians, or the oaths of a knight order.
+It’s not required for a character to join one of these organizations, and most characters do not, experiencing the game primarily through their Skills rather than the rituals of Priests, the spells of Magicians, or the Oaths of a knight order.
+Tier 1 Theaters, such as Luisant, use Organizations as more abstract narrative tools and may not be available immediately for new PCs.

 If you do elect to join an organization, you should read and understand their sections of the website, and may begin to purchase their unique abilities through Experience Points you have unspent.